grunnt/grunnt.github.io/content/blog/falling-rust-plants.md

 }
 ```

 In addition I made a "seed" element that turns into a plant whenever is neighbours contain water and nutrition.
-Determining this wat quite simple:
+Determining this was quite simple:

 ```rust
 let mut nutrition = false;